section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 Now our project is ready to be connected to our app.

 ### Step 4 - Connecting Firebase project to an android app
 There are two ways to connect a firebase project to an android app.

 #### 1. Manually adding services configuration file

-This can be achieved by downloading the google-services.json file.
-Then paste into the android project root and adding the necessary dependencies manually.
+This can be achieved by downloading the `google-services.json` file, then pasting it into the android project root and adding the necessary dependencies manually.

 This process requires you to have a running app so that it sends a signal to firebase servers.
 This indicates that the project configuration file and dependencies are working as expected.
 This is noticeably not the best option as it is more complicated compared to method 2.

 #### 2. Through Android studio firebase assistant
 This is a less complicated and straightforward method that does most of the work for you.
 For simplicity purposes, we'll use this method.
 Launch firebase assistant by heading to `Tools` >> `firebase`